schilli/MOPS/README.md

 ## From a python script
 After installation, there will be several files for testing and documentation of the API in your `$PATH`.
-These can also be found in the `MOPS/test` subdirectory.
+These can also be found in the `MOPS/demo` subdirectory.
 The `which` command will help you to locate them.
-They are well documented and demonstrate how to use the API of MOPS from the command line and in your own Python scripts.
+They are well documented and demonstrate how to use the API of MOP*S*<sup>2</sup> from the command line and in your own Python scripts.
 In addition, each function and class comes with a docstring describing its usage and the meaning of arguments and return values.
 It is a good idea to import the MOPS module in an interactive Ipython session and to read the docstrings with the `?` operator, e.g.:
 ```python